nexmo-se/outbound-pstn-with-websocket-app/README.md

 Have Node.js installed on your system, this application has been tested with Node.js version 22.16<br>

-Install reqruired node modules with the command:<br>
+Install required node modules with the command:<br>
  ```bash
 npm install
 ```